wasayr1/wasayr1.github.io/README.md

-**I'm a third-year student at Boston University studying Computer Science seeking Software Engineering internship roles for Summer 2024.**
+**I'm a third-year student at Boston University studying Computer Science seeking a Software Engineering internship role for Summer 2024.**

 <html>